renzotw/renzotw.github.io/about.md

 I'm currently a senior at UCLA studying Financial Mathematics with a Concentration in Computing.
-I'm interested in equity reseach, fixed income, management consulting, and tech.
+I'm interested in equity reseach, management consulting, and tech.

+My past experiences include machine learning research at [Liberty Mutual](https://www.libertymutual.com/), coporate finance and supply chain at [RH](https://rh.com/), and pro-bono consulting through [Consult Your Community](https://www.cycucla.org/).

 I will be working full time as a management consultant at [Kearney](https://www.kearney.com/) following graduation.